eam-00/Linux-Notes/Docker/docker-index.md

 A storage class provides a way for administrators to describe the "classes" of storage they offer.
 Different classes might map to quality-of-service levels, or to backup policies or to arbitrary policies determined by the cluster administrators.
+Each StorageClass contains the fields provisioner, parameters and reclaimPolicy which are used when a PersistentVolume belonging to the class needs to be dynamically provisioned.

 ## Links
 * [7 Cases When You Should Not Use Docker](https://www.freecodecamp.org/news/7-cases-when-not-to-use-docker/)